alpari01/iti0303-satelliidi-projekt/README.md

   - `max_square`: Set the maximum square size for indexing.
   - `min_square`: Set the minimum square size for indexing.
   - `filling`: Control the filling criteria for indexing the landmask.

+## Our suggestions on model improvements
+- Problem with bigger images.
+On bigger satellite images there are not squares of one size, there are squares of sizes from 32 to 512px.
+We assume, that when the model sees, a data of .tif square, for example of size 512, then it doesn’t actually know what size it is (since it only sees its calculated std, mean, percentile_25 and percentile_75 values).
+So when we ask the model to predict the result based on all the squares together 32, 64, 128, 256 and 512, then for 512 it will predict good results on a dataset of 512, but for others it will provide poor results.
+- Possible solutions
+  - Try to add square size parameter to features set, so it is like so **std, mean, percentile_25, percentile_75, square_size**.